olegchursin/gatsby-typescript-i18n/README.md

-# gatsby Starter with TypeScript and i18n baked in
+# GatsbyJS Starter with TypeScript and i18n baked in

 ## Develop